danielchen79/fluent-python/README.md

-Exercise code for Fluent Python
+Exercise codes for Fluent Python